nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 ## Step 8 - Get the client token

-In order for the client to have permission to send requests to the web application they must send a Bearer token to the application.
+For the client to have permission to send requests to the web application they must send a Bearer token to the application.
 To get this token, run the following `curl` command:
 ```
 $ export TOKEN=$(curl -k -L -X POST 'https://keycloak.example.com/realms/jwks-example/protocol/openid-connect/token' \